tpf/tprf-hugo-site/content/grant-benefits.md

 ### Tax Deductibility:

-TPF is a non-profit, 501(c)(3) organization with offices in Holland, Michigan.
-All donations to TPF are tax deductible for US residents.
+TPRF is a non-profit, 501(c)(3) organization with offices in Holland, Michigan.
+All donations to TPRF are tax deductible for US residents.
 Donations may also qualify as tax deductions by individuals in other countries as well (check your local regulations).
 Employers may match